Your FAQs About Self Storage Answered

 Do I need storage insurance?

 Most likely, yes.
 Storage facility insurance requirements are governed by the states and cities in which they are located.
-As a result, each storage facility will have their own policies around tenant insurance requirements.
+As a result, each storage facility will have its own policies around tenant insurance requirements.
 While many storage companies accept proof of existing homeowner’s or renter’s insurance, they also offer tenant insurance (usually around $10 to $20 per month).
 Fees are automatically added to your monthly storage bill.

 Getting tenant insurance is the best option for people who are between homes or expect to move in the near future and cancel their existing homeowner’s policy.